 The Advanced course helps students apply GD&T to achieve the mating and functional requirements of their parts.
 This course reinforces fundamentals and provides applications-based exercises where students apply what they have learned.
-Applications exercises and calculations are performed individually and in teams.
+Application exercises and calculations are performed individually and in teams.
 The use of functional dimensioning and tolerancing schemes and its effect on assemblies is emphasized throughout the course.
 Students will expand their understanding of the implications of their specifications on function, manufacturing, inspection, and quality.
 Students are introduced to tolerance stack-ups and how variation accumulates through an assembly.
 Students will gain experience and confidence selecting the product definition strategy for an assembly by working more advanced application examples with their peers under the guidance of an expert in a classroom setting.

 - Datum Review: Datums and degrees of freedom, establishing datum reference frames including datum feature precedence and datum modifiers.
 Additional datum applications including secondary datum feature at MMB, tertiary datum feature at MMB, calculating allowable datum feature shift, and applications for datum feature modifiers.